ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

 **Prerequisites:**
    - Velero and Restic must be installed and working in your cluster.
 For more information on Velero, see the [Velero documentation](https://velero.io/docs/v1.5/).
 For more information on Restic, see the [Restic documentation](https://restic.readthedocs.io/en/stable/)

 **Note:** The operator adds labels and/or annotations to everything that needs to be backed up.
 You can easily and quickly backup only what is required.
-The operator will add annotations for restic volume backups for example, `backup.velero.io/backup-volumes: miq-pgdb-volume`.
+The operator will add annotations for restic volume backups for example, `backup.velero.io/backup-volumes: <volume-label>`.

 1. The backup label key can be configured by adding the following to the CR.
-The default applies the label `manageiq.org/backup=t` if nothing else is specified.
+The default label is applied if no value is specified for `backupLabelName`.
    ```
    ...
    spec:
      ...
-     backupLabelName: <name of your openshift OIDC CA cert> (default: manageiq.org/backup)
+     backupLabelName: <your label name>
    ```
 2. Create a backup by running the command:
    ```
-   velero backup create <your backup name> --include-namespaces <your namespace> -l manageiq.org/backup=t
+   velero backup create <your backup name> --include-namespaces <your namespace> -l <your label name>
    ```
 3. In order to restore a backup, first ensure the {{ site.data.product.title }} CRD exists.
 Then, restore the backup by running the commands:
    ```